Kate Hudson And Leslie Odom Jr. Star In Sia’s Directorial Debut ‘Music’ [VIDEO]

 See what we mean?
 Super colorful and whimsical.

 Sia’s music is integral to the story of the film.
-Through fantastical musical sequences she paints an alternative world for Music, Zu, Ebo and their community.
+Through fantastical musical sequences, she paints an alternative world for Music, Zu, Ebo, and their community.
 Ten original songs have been written for the film by Sia and they are performed by this talented cast.

+Maddie who has been a long-time collaborator of Sia since 2014 is all grown up now and we’re excited to see her make her film debut.
+You may remember her from Sia’s videos for “Chandelier” and “Elastic Heart.”

 Sia’s album Music (songs from and inspired by the motion picture) is out February 12, 2021 and features “Hey Boy,” “Together,” & more.